 Hard and Soft Acids and Bases (HSAB) Theory is a qualitative concept introduced by Ralph Pearson to explain the stability of metal complexes and the mechanisms of their reactions.
 However, it is also possible to quantify this concept based on Klopman's FMO analysis using interactions between HOMO and LUMO.
 The principle, definitions, examples, theoretical basis, applications and limitations of Pearson's HSAB theory are presented in this document.

-According to this theory, the Lewis acid and bases can be further divided into hard or soft or border line types.
+According to this theory, the Lewis acids and bases can be further divided into hard or soft or border line types.

 Hard Lewis acids are characterized by small ionic radii, high positive charge, strongly solvated, empty orbitals in the valence shell and with high energy LUMOs.